Open Game SDK

 init

 Initialize the SDK with your game’s unique identifier and an optional player ID.
-This method returns a promise that resolves once the SDK is fully initialized, which requires calling gameReadyToPlay

 Parameters: